justin13601/ACES/docs/source/terminology.md

 on either endpoint, and may or may not have endpoints corresponding to an extant event in the dataset, as opposed to a time point at which no event occurred.

-Time is treated as strictly increasing in our algorithm (ie. the start of a "window" will always be before or equal to the end of that "window").
+Time is treated as strictly increasing in our algorithm (ie., the start of a "window" will always be before or equal to the end of that "window").

 #### A "Root" of a Subtree